Intensionality, Intensional Recursion, and the G\"odel-L\"ob axiom: Consistency of Intensional Operations

 We can now show that

 \begin{thm} The reduction relation $\red{}$ is confluent. \end{thm}

-\opt{ipcf}{ The easiest route to that theorem is to use a proof like that in \cite{Kavvos2017b}, i.e. the method of \emph{parallel reduction}.
+The easiest route to that theorem is to use a proof like that in \cite{Kavvos2017b}, i.e. the method of \emph{parallel reduction}.
 This kind of proof was originally discovered by Tait and Martin-L\"of, and is nicely documented in \cite{Takahashi1995}.
-Beause of the intensional nature of our $\ibox{(-)}$ constructs, ours will be more nuanced and fiddly.
-We omit the details, for want of space (but see the appendix). }
+Because of the intensional nature of our $\ibox{(-)}$ constructs, ours will be more nuanced and fiddly.
+The proof can of course be skipped on a first reading.